* Massively popular and wealthy recording artist and actress

-Born to Puerto Rican parents on July 24, 1969 in the Bronx, New York, Jennifer Lopez is one of the most recognizable film actresses, television personalities, and recording artists in the world today.
-Her first big break in show business came in 1997, when she was chosen to play the title role in the blockbuster movie Selena.
+Born to Puerto Rican parents on July 24, 1969, in the Bronx, New York, Jennifer Lopez is one of the most recognizable film actresses, television personalities, and recording artists in the world today.
+She was a Fly Girl on the television program In Living Color from 1991-1993.
+Lopez’s first big break in show business came in 1997, when she was chosen to play the title role in the blockbuster movie Selena.
 From 2002-04, Lopez dated the actor Ben Affleck, to whom she was briefly engaged.
-For comprehensive details about her entertainment-industry career and her personal life, click here and here.
+For comprehensive details about Lopez’s entertainment-industry career and her personal life, click here and here.

 In subsequent years, Lopez developed something of a friendship with the president and his family.
 In 2011 she watched the Super Bowl with Obama at the White House.